anderssonlinda/tictacboo/README.md

 ## Problems

 ### Fixed problems
 -	How to freeze game
-When a player had a winning combination the players could still click on the windows which could mean there would be two winners so I solved that by removing the event listeners on all the windows when one of the players got three in a row.
+When a player had a winning combination, the players could still click on the windows which could mean there would be two winners so I solved that by removing the event listeners on all the windows when one of the players got three in a row.

 -	Clicking same window twice
 Player 2 could click the same window that player 1 had already chosen, I solved this by removing the event listener on the window after it had been clicked the first time.

 -	Fade out the instruction ghost
 I wanted the ghost with instructions of how to customize the colour and/or name to fade out and stay hidden when clicked.
 I tried adding CSS animation and it would fade out but pop back in.
 Then I tried to hide the element but it would hide it before the fade out was completed so I thought of what would make the ghost stay transparent instead so with changing the opacity to 0 after the fade out instead of changing visibility created the effect I was after.

 -	Background gradient
 I used CSS positioning to fix the building to the bottom of the page but then it wouldn’t let me make the gradient background on the body element.
 I solved this by making giving the HTML element a height of 100% which then allowed me to use a gradient as background on the body element.

 -	Centre the game in the browser